atapas/fork-me/README.md

 - Add a Readme.md file inside the folder with any text of your choice
 - Create a Pull Request.

 This Repository is created just for the learning purpose and help opensource enthusiast to try out forking.
-Btw, once I approve your Pull Request and Merge, I shall add you as a contributor to this project.
+Btw, once I approve your Pull Request and Merge, you willbe added as a contributor to this project.

 Liked it?
 Please support the initiative with a STAR(⭐).

 ### Many Thanks to all the `Stargazers` who has supported this project with stars(⭐)